neoforged/websites/content/news/2024-retrospection.md

 ### MDKs
 We have split our MDK repo into per-version and per-plugin MDK mirrors on a [separate organization](https://github.com/neoforgemdks) to make it easier to create repositories using GitHub's template feature.
-Additionally, we have just released a MDK generator.
-It is still work-in-progress but it is usable!
+Additionally, we have just released a [MDK generator](https://neoforged.net/mod-generator/).
+We're still working on it, but it is usable!

 ### Installer changes
 - A CLI argument to install a client (`--install-client`) has been added to the installer, making automating installations easier;